sylhare/sylhare.github.io/_posts/2022/2022-11-07-Database-sync-with-debezium.md

 );
 ```

-So that if we need to add or update some value we'll be able to do it via those commands:
+So that if we need to add or update some value, we'll be able to do it via those commands:

 ```sql
 INSERT INTO company.user (id, first_name, last_name) VALUES (100, 'John', 'Doe');